OnePlc/PLC_X_Job/README.md

-# PLC_X_Job
+# oneplace-job
 Job Module for onePlace X

-Coming soon based on skeleton and latest closed beta
+Coming soon based on job and latest closed beta

+Create offers, manage job orders, jobs and much more.